pyquick/Converter/README.md

 - Adding files to existing ZIP files
 - Listing the contents of ZIP files

-## Alternative: Simple Launcher Script
+## Alternative: Simple Converter Script

-If you cannot build the application with Nuitka, you can use the provided launcher script:
+If you cannot build the application with Nuitka, you can use the provided Converter script:
 ```
 ./PNG_to_ICNS_Converter.command
 ```